 Or if you've recently been made redundant you might want to become Alex's contact on LinkedIn

-You can watch us taking about the credit crisis on BBC news, which was the BBC website's most viewed business story on October 6th 2008, the day that global stock indices lost 6% of their value.
+You can watch us talking about the credit crisis on BBC news, which was the BBC website's most viewed business story on October 6th 2008, the day that global stock indices lost 6% of their value.
 How reassuringly British, that at a time of market meltdown the thing that desperate investors most wanted to look at was a couple of scruffy cartoonists making silly jokes about the whole thing

 BBC business news.

 Or you can listen to us being interviewed by Phill Jupitus on